 It’s a nightmare to drill through and I ruined several drill bits in the process.
 It’s too hard.

 If you’re thinking of using track pins, forget it.
 They’ll just bend when trying to push or hammer into a worktop.

-Some leftover from another failed DIY project ( there’s a pattern emerging here 😃 ) seemed a perfect choice at the time but it was, without doubt, the worst material I’ve used for baseboards.
+Some leftovers from another failed DIY project ( there’s a pattern emerging here 😃 ) seemed a perfect choice at the time but it was, without a doubt, the worst material I’ve used for baseboards.